Replay-Tag/ReloopBoard/README.md

 2. Build the project using Visual Studio 2022.
 3. Use it.

+# Roadmap

+1. Plan to add shortcuts for sounds
+2. idk.. stuff

 # License

 This project is licensed under the MIT License.